fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+Sura 44 of the Quran which is titled Al-Dhukan (means The Smoke) in some of its verses that talk about how distinctive Smoke (probably covering the whole World) that will be brought forth by God as a punishment.

-The Day of Judgement will not take place until you experience Ad Dukhaw. a smoke that will appear in the sky. you will see it, you will feel it. some hadiths say "dark smoke". it will come into everyone.
-Smoke will come upon the believers like a flu or cold. and it will come upon non-believers causing disaster death, severe ilness and loding consciousness.
+The Day of Judgement will not take place until you experience Ad-Dukhan.
+A smoke that will appear in the sky.
+You will see it, you will feel it.
+Some hadiths say "dark smoke".
+It will come into everyone.
+Smoke will come upon the believers like a flu or cold.
+And it will come upon non-believers causing disaster, death, severe illness and losing consciousness.

 The Smoke is mentioned in the Quran.

-    Then wait for the Day when the sky will bring a visible smoke, covering the people; this is a painful torment.
+    So wait for the Day when the sky will bring a visible smoke, covering the people; this is a painful torment.

     [They will say], "Our Lord, remove from us the torment; indeed, we are believers."
 How can they be reminded when a messenger has already come to them, making things clear.

     and yet they turned their backs unto him and said: '(He is) tutored (by other humans), a mad man.